Illustration of a birth control pill.

 On the bright side, there weren’t any major differences in strength gains.
 Mind you, muscle size and muscle strength are very, very closely linked, and so those gaining more muscle will inevitably grow stronger.
 I suspect that the reason this study didn’t find a difference was because these women were still relatively new to lifting weights.
 With new lifters, differences in coordination and muscle activation can overshadow differences in muscle strength.

 This is a fairly good study.
 The sample size was quite large (72 women), they used the gold standard of body composition measurement (hydrostatic weighing), and the effect size was fairly big.
-It also agrees with some of the tentative findings of earlier studies (study, study).

 Birth control pills produce physiological reactions similar to those produced by androgens.
 If your androgen receptors are busy dealing with the androgenicity of the birth control pills, that can interfere with your androgen signalling, which could, in theory, affect your ability to build muscle.